9291Sam/lavender/design.md

 2. Add more biomes with a goal of around ~35 different ones
 3. ---- MVP Checkpoint ----
 	- At this point you should have a game.
 Show it off, ask others for their opinions.

+ideas: mining in a cave && caveins

+ideas: ferry boat on foggy ocean

+protect a lantern?

+blood acrifice and rituals

+you want major diffuerences between mechanics

+The Caldera @ Ash Hollow
+advenrurrerer in the woods